Liquidity Ratios – Fuel that Runs Your Hotel Operation

 This is Part 2 of the 12 part Ultimate Guide on Hotel Financial Ratios series.

-Why do I call hotel financial ratios as an early warning system?
+Why do I call hotel financial (and liquidity) ratios as an early warning system?

 Well, just like the instrument panel reading, you must be on top of hotel performance.